apollo

 How to manage the interaction:

-Co-administration of Amoxapine and D-Viltis 50 Tablet can lead to an interaction, it can be taken if advised by your doctor.
-However, if you experience any symptoms like confusion, hallucination, seizure, Increased heart rate, fever, excessive sweating, shivering or shaking, blurred vision, muscle spasm or stiffness, tremors, incoordination, stomach cramps, nausea, vomiting, and diarrhea, consult the doctor immediately.
+Co-administration of paroxetine and D-Viltis 50 Tablet can lead to an interaction, it can be taken if advised by your doctor.
+However, if you experience any symptoms like confusion, hallucination, seizure, increased heart rate, fever, excessive sweating, shivering or shaking, blurred vision, muscle spasm or stiffness, tremors, incoordination, stomach cramps, nausea, vomiting, and diarrhea, consult the doctor immediately.
 Do not stop using any medications without a doctor's advice.

 Severe